 - Can the formulas of the inventive compounds be reduced to a lead structure or a chemical substance class, with all or a significant number of its members providing the technical effects of the invention?
 Which are the substituents or residues usable with the lead structure or chemical substance class?

 - Which substances have been synthesized in particular by the inventors?

-In view of the above mentioned questions the most important facts concerning the invention should be noted before the inventor interview is carried out.
-A copy of the note can be handed over to the patent attorney during the interview or afterwards.
+In view of the above mentioned questions the most important facts concerning the invention should be noted before the meeting with the attorney is carried out.
+A copy of the note can be handed over to the patent attorney during the meeting or afterwards.

 Most likely, the patent attorney will have further questions concerning specific aspects of the invention while drafting the patent application.
-Ideally, the contact information of all inventors and the company are given to the patent attorney in the inventor interview.
+Ideally, the contact information of all inventors and the company are given to the patent attorney in the meeting.